 MAPR Thesis Support

-Graduate student thesis research will be supported through the awarding of grant funding.
+For the MAPR Thesis Supplements, graduate student thesis research will be supported through the awarding of grant funding.
 Limited funding is available for such awards, and all completed and eligible applications will be considered on a competitive basis.
 A maximum of $1000 in funding may be awarded.
 Given the limited funding pool, applications may be partially funded.
 Eligibility criteria are outlined below.

 The supplemental grant funding must support only the thesis work outlined in the accepted Thesis Proposal; other projects will not be funded.

 Applications are accepted on a rolling basis.
 Only fully completed applications will be considered.

 Completed proposals will be evaluated by the Graduate Committee, which will consider applications as they are received.
 Need for funding to complete the thesis and the detailed budget will be considered in the evaluation process.